 Henry Louis Gates, Jr.

-Henry Louis Gates, Jr. is the Alphonse Fletcher University Professor at Harvard University, as well as director of the W.E.B.
-Du Bois Institute for African and African American Research.
+Henry Louis Gates, Jr. is the Alphonse Fletcher University Professor at Harvard University, as well as Director of the Hutchins Center for African & African American Research.
 He is the author most recently of Life Upon These Shores: Looking at African American History, 1513-2008 (Random House, 2011) and Black in Latin America (New York University Press, 2011).
 The Henry Louis Gates, Jr. Reader, a collection of his writings that spans 30 years, was published in 2012 (Basic Civitas Books), and his ten-part documentary series, Finding Your Roots, aired on PBS from March through May 2012.

 Professor Gates is Editor-in-Chief of TheRoot.com, a daily online magazine focusing on issues of interest to the African American community and written from an African American perspective, and the Oxford African American Studies Center, the first comprehensive scholarly online resource in the field of African American and Africana Studies.
 He is co-editor, with K. Anthony Appiah, of Africana: The Encyclopedia of the African and African American Experience.
 With Evelyn Brooks Higginbotham, he is the co-editor of the eight-volume biographical encyclopedia African American National Biography (Oxford, 2008).
 With Emmanuel Akyeampong, he is the co-editor of the six-volume Dictionary of African Biography (Oxford, 2011).
 He is editing, along with Franklin W. Knight of Johns Hopkins University, the six-volume Dictionary of Caribbean and Afro-Latin Biography, to be published by Oxford in 2014.